Cardiff University Hardship Fund

-Oversees, EU and Home (e.g. UK funded) students are eligible to apply; However, we recommend that Home students apply to the Financial Contingency Fund in the first instance.
+Oversees, EU and Home (e.g. UK funded) students are eligible to apply; However Home students should apply to the Financial Contingency Fund in the first instance.

 As the funds are limited, priority is given to those students who are nearing the end of their course.

-Applicants should download the application form, complete it and return it with all evidence to the Financial Support team, Student Support Centre, 50 Park Place.
+- Applicants should download the application form, complete it and return it with all evidence to Advice and Money, Student Support Centre, 50 Park Place.

 We have produced an interactive version of the application form.
 You will see that parts have been highlighted and there are yellow 'sticky notes' attached.
 If you hover the cursor over, or double click on these 'sticky notes' you will be able to see information that will help you answer the questions correctly.

 Help is provided in the form of a non-repayable grant.

 Help is only available to cover basic living costs or travel home for students during their course.